Your Position:Home - Beijing Customs Clearance

 ● Extended chain: The scope of “cumulative processing value-added” has been expanded, permitting upstream and downstream enterprises to jointly achieve processing value-added, providing new pathways for coordinated industrial chain development.

-This policy not only effectively reduces enterprises' production and logistics costs but also encourages deep processing in Hainan, enhancing product value-added.
-It has spurred the clustered development of industries such as food processing, biomedicine, and high-end manufacturing in Hainan, forming an industrial chain model of “international R&D + Hainan manufacturing + nationwide distribution.”
+This policy not only effectively reduces enterprises' production and logistics costs but also encourages deep processing in Beijing, enhancing product value-added.
+It has spurred the clustered development of industries such as food processing, biomedicine, and high-end manufacturing in Beijing, forming an industrial chain model of “international R&D + Beijing manufacturing + nationwide distribution.”